Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/01/getting-started-with-bdd-intellij.md

 ## Cucumber for Java Plugin

 To get the best out of IntelliJ when working with Cucumber, download the Cucumber for Java plugin.
-You can do this by opening “File” &gt; “Settings” and searching for “Cucumber” in the plugins search box.
+You can do this by opening “File” > “Settings” and searching for “Cucumber” in the plugins search box.

 :img{src="/img/2015/07/intellij-cucumber-for-java.jpg" alt="Cucumber for Java" loading="lazy"}